 Elevation change: 543 metres

 Start: Mitake Station (Ome Line)

 Winter Escape On Tokyo’s Door Step

-Weekend and public holiday access is conveniently provided through a Holiday Rapid train service ホリデー快速 Holiday Kaisoku from Shinjuku which makes stops at Tachikawa, Haijima, Ome, Mitake and Okutama among others.
-There are three services from Shinjuku with the first departing at 07:44 arriving in Okutama at 09:15.
-The train splits at Haijima with the three front cars headed for Musashi-Itsukaichi so it pays to listen to the English announcements to avoid disappointment.
-Alighting the train at Mikate Station 御嶽駅 there is a Visitor Center open 09:00–16:30 (closed on Mondays) which provides a good variety of guides and maps.
-If possible I really recommend picking up a copy of the ‘Okutama Nature Information Map’ 1:50,000 annotated in both English and Japanese.
-The Visitor Center also stocks handy B4 sized 1:25,000 topographical maps of the local area free of charge.
+Weekend and public holiday access are conveniently provided through the Holiday Rapid train service ホリデー快速 Holiday Kaisoku from Shinjuku, which makes stops at Tachikawa, Haijima, Ome, Mitake, and Okutama, among others.
+There are three services from Shinjuku, with the first departing at 07:44 and arriving in Okutama at 09:15.
+The train splits at Haijima, with the three front cars headed for Musashi-Itsukaichi, so it pays to listen to the English announcements to avoid disappointment.
+Alighting the train at Mikate Station 御嶽駅 there is a Visitor Center open from 09:00–16:30 (closed on Mondays), which provides a good variety of guides and maps.
+If possible, I really recommend picking up a copy of the Okutama Nature Information Map, 1:50,000 annotated in both English and Japanese.
+The Visitor Center also stocks handy B4-sized 1:25,000 topographical maps of the local area free of charge.

 The final stretch affords some good views towards Tokyo proper and the Skytree.
-After passing the dam wall the walk back to Ikusabata Station 軍畑駅 takes around 25 minutes following the stream down.
-Just before you pass under the elevated railway line there is an indistinct sign on your right pointing upwards to the station.
+After passing the dam wall the walk back to Ikusabata Station 軍畑駅 takes around 25 minutes, following the stream down.
+Just before you pass under the elevated railway line, there is an indistinct sign on your right pointing upwards to the station.